adilakhter/fp-examples/README.md

 SBT should download all dependencies and compile the source code.

-Then open up the `src/main/scala/` directory.
-You will find one file for each section of the workshop, and exercises in each file.
+Then open up the `src/main/scala/` directory to see the examples.